dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 The current goal of mDNS conflict resolution is to prevent a newly advertised service from taking the place of an existing service with the same name that is already being advertised.
 This goal, however, assumes that the entity advertising an mDNS service is in fact authoritative for that service.
-In the case of an advertising proxy {{I-D.sctl-advertising-proxy}}, this is not the case: the source of truth for the service being advertised is an SRP {{I-D.ietf-dnssd-srp}} requester.
+In the case of an advertising proxy {{I-D.ietf-dnssd-advertising-proxy}}, this is not the case: the source of truth for the service being advertised is an SRP {{RFC9665}} requester.

 On a link with more than one SRP registrar, an SRP requester may register with one SRP registrar, and then subsequently update its registration on a different SRP registrar.
 Both SRP registrars may be acting as advertising proxies.
 If so, the